 In Glendale make sure to visit and shop at The Americana at Brand which is always festively decorated with entertainment and holiday events.

 Visit and shop Rodeo Drive in Beverly Hills

 Beverly Hills goes all out during the holidays.
 The hotels are dressed to the nines and Rodeo Drive sparkles with a brilliant lighting display.
-During the holiday season, you can enjoy live entertainment, and special hotel and restaurant offerings.
+During the holiday season, the city celebrates BOLD Holidays where you can enjoy live entertainment, and special hotel and restaurant offerings.
 Who knows, you may even meet a movie star.

 Universal Studios CityWalk Holiday Fun